Do You Need a Printer?

 Connect the Printer

-Connect your printer to your network (Wi-Fi or Ethernet) and power it on.
+Connect your printer to your network via Ethernet and power it on.
 The printer needs internet access to receive orders from storekit.

 Enter Printer Details